By Chris Hart, Action Target Range Consultant

 Indoor shooting ranges are more expensive to build and require a building to house them.
 For an indoor range you need to either build a new building from scratch or find a building that meets municipal requirements for parking, sound, and zoning that can be properly retrofitted to house an indoor range.
 Indoor shooting ranges also often require a target retrieval system, ceiling baffles, fully ballistic walls, bullet traps, a ventilation system, and lighting.
 All together, the equipment and facility costs can greatly exceed that of an outdoor range.

 Indoor ranges are sometimes limited in the caliber and type of bullet that can be fired, depending on the range equipment chosen.
 The use of old or home-made bullet traps and the increased risk of ricochet that comes with an indoor shooting range naturally limits shooting capabilities.
-While modern bullet traps provided by Action Target can handle up to .50 BMG, many older indoor ranges cannot allow the use rifle calibers because their old range equipment designs will not safely stop rifle rounds.
+While modern bullet traps provided by Action Target can handle up to .50 BMG, many older indoor ranges cannot allow the use of rifle calibers because their old range equipment designs will not safely stop rifle rounds.
 Because of size and sound constraints, some ranges don’t allow rifle shooting at all.

 Indoor ranges also require costly range ventilation systems to meet OSHA and EPA requirements.
 For the health of yourself and your future customers, I should mention that your typical local HVAC contractor usually cannot properly design and install the type of system required for a clean and safe indoor range that I would shoot in with my own family.
-Ask your ventilation contractor how many indoor range ventilation systems they have designed and also ask them what design criteria is required to meet OSHA and EPA requirements.
+Ask your ventilation contractor how many indoor range ventilation systems they have designed and also ask them what design criteria are required to meet OSHA and EPA requirements.
 If they cannot guarantee that their system will meet these requirements, you might be making a costly mistake.

 Rely on the Experts for Help